Raylc/Boxgrove-Exp/README.md

 # Boxgrove-Exp
-Identifying skill levels at Boxgrove handaxe assemblage using experimental data
+Detecting skill level and mental template in biface morphology: Archaeological and experimental insights